 In contrast to arbitrage or wholesale, where you resell products from other brands, private labeling means the brand belongs to your company.
 The private label model gives you the freedom to market, grow, and price your products to drive maximum profit and sales.

 You don’t have to seek brand approval or jump through hoops to find discounted products to resell at a higher price.

 Because you are sourcing your products directly from a manufacturer or supplier, your costs are significantly lower than if you were reselling other brands’ products.
 If you sell wholesale products, however, you are purchasing from the brand owner or a vendor who has marked up the price, leaving you with a lower profit margin.

-But there is no go-between with private label products.
+But there is no go-between with selling private label products on amazon.
 You’re on your own, looking for the best deal on inventory.